bruno-/fiber_scheduler/README.md

 Blocking fibers "block" all the other fibers from running until they're finished.

-This example takes 4 seconds to finish:
+This example takes 4 seconds to finish.

 ```ruby
 require "fiber_scheduler"